 This infection spreads through sexual or non-sexual skin-to-skin contact and is a common problem in children, sexually active adults, and people with weak immune systems.
 Luckily, an MC infection usually goes away within 5-7 months, and there are numerous medications available to treat it.

-Cryotherapy is one of the more efficient treatments for removing these bumps.
-Topical treatments include potassium hydroxide, iodine, and salicylic acid.
+Cryotherapy is one of the more efficient treatments for removing these bumps, depending on the skin type.
+Topical treatments include potassium hydroxide, and salicylic acid.
 Note that you should apply them as directed by a physician.

 3. Hidradenitis Suppurativa (HS)

-If you are infected with HS, your doctor may prescribe clindamycin, a topical antibiotic.
+If you are affected by HS, your doctor may prescribe a combination of oral and topical antibiotics, including clindamycin, a topical antibiotic.
 Apart from this, making some changes in your lifestyle and appropriate medication can give you some relief and reduce flare-ups.